01-ai/Yi-1.5/README.md

 ## License

 The code and weights of the Yi-1.5 series models are distributed under the [Apache 2.0 license](https://github.com/01-ai/Yi/blob/main/LICENSE).

+If you create derivative works based on this model, please include the following attribution in your derivative works:

+    This work is a derivative of [The Yi Series Model You Base On] by 01.AI, used under the Apache 2.0 License.

 <p align="right"> [
   <a href="#top">Back to top ⬆️ </a>  ]